 13. Get An Official Cape Cod Sweatshirt At Cuffy’s

 No matter where you are in New England, you’ve probably seen someone wearing the iconic Cape Cod sweatshirts from Cuffy’s, and you’ll see even more people wearing them when you’re actually on the Cape.
 For that reason, you may think it’s a huge tourist trap, and while some people may agree, most people love wearing things from Cuffy’s.
-You can’t leave the Cape without getting a Cuffy’s Cape Cod sweatshirt.
+You can’t leave the Cape without getting a Cuffy’s Cape Cod sweatshirt!

 Cuffy’s has everything from sweatshirts to t-shirts to souvenirs like baseball caps and keychains – all printed with Cape Cod on them somewhere.
 And the quality of their clothes is actually awesome.
 The very first hoodie I bought from them over 10 years ago still looks brand new, and I’ve worn it a ton.
 Prices are also very fair, and I’ve seen some other sweatshirt/tourist shops across the Cape charge way more for lesser quality.